-The Wai-iti site was visited three times during the monitoring period.
-The site was visited once pre-Christmas (December), and twice post-Christmas (January and March) during and after the normal period of peak camp usage.
-With regard to the consent for the discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including odours, subsurface seepage, overflow events and system maintenance.
+The Wai-iti site was inspected three times over the monitoring period.
+These visits took place in December, January and February which was during and after the normal period of peak camp usage associated with the Christmas break.
+With regard to the consent for the discharge to ground water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including odours, subsurface seepage, overflow events and system maintenance.
 The neighbourhood was also surveyed for environmental effects.